Pedagogy of the Oppressed

 Pedagogy of the Oppressed (Pedagogia do Oprimido) is a book by Brazilian Marxist educator Paulo Freire, written in Portuguese between 1967 and 1968, but first published in Spanish in 1968.
-An English translation was published in 1970, with the Portuguese original being published in 1972 in Portugal, and then again in Brazil in 1974.
 The book is considered one of the foundational texts of critical pedagogy, and proposes a pedagogy with a new relationship between teacher, student, and society.

-Dedicated to the oppressed and based on his own experience helping Brazilian adults to read and write, Freire includes a detailed Marxist class analysis in his exploration of the relationship between the colonizer and the colonized.
+Dedicated to the oppressed and based on his experience helping Brazilian adults to read and write, Freire includes a detailed Marxist class analysis in his exploration of the relationship between the colonizer and the colonized.
 In the book, Freire calls traditional pedagogy the "banking model of education" because it treats the student as an empty vessel to be filled with knowledge, like a piggy bank.
 He argues that pedagogy should instead treat the learner as a co-creator of knowledge.

+An English translation was published in 1970, with the Portuguese original being published in 1972 in Portugal, and then again in Brazil in 1974.
 As of 2000, the book had sold over 750,000 copies worldwide.
 It is the third most cited book in social science.

 Background and publication

 Due to the 1964 Brazilian coup d'état, where a military dictatorship was put in place with the support of the United States, Paulo Freire was exiled from his home country, an exile that lasted 16 years.
 After a brief stay in Bolivia, he moved to Chile in November 1964 and stayed until April 1969 when he accepted a temporary position at Harvard University.
 His four-and-a-half year stay in Chile impacted him intellectually, pedagogically, and ideologically, and contributed significantly to the theory and analysis he presents in Pedagogy of the Oppressed.
 In Freire's own words:When I wrote [Pedagogy of the Oppressed] I was already completely convinced of the problem of social classes.
-In addition, I wrote this book on the basis of my extensive experience with peasants in Chile; being absolutely convinced of the process of ideological hegemony and what that meant.
-When I would hear the peasants speaking, I experienced the whole problem of the mechanism of domination (which I analyze in the first chapter of the book)...Certainly, in my earliest writings I did not make this explicit, because I did not perceive it yet as such...[Pedagogy of the Oppressed] is also completely situated in a historical reality.Freire wrote Pedagogy of the Oppressed between 1967 and 1968, while living in the United States.
+In addition, I wrote this book based on my extensive experience with peasants in Chile, and I was absolutely convinced of the process of ideological hegemony and what that meant.
+When I heard the peasants speak, I experienced the whole problem of the mechanism of domination (which I analyse in the first chapter of the book)...Certainly, in my earliest writings I did not make this explicit, because I did not perceive it yet as such...[Pedagogy of the Oppressed] is also completely situated in a historical reality.Freire wrote Pedagogy of the Oppressed between 1967 and 1968, while living in the United States.
 Originally written in his native Portuguese, Pedagogy of the Oppressed was first published in Spanish in 1968.
 This was followed by an English version, in a translation by Myra Bergman Ramos, in 1970.
 The Portuguese original was released in Portugal in 1972 and in Brazil in 1974.
 Though Ramos' translation has received some degree of criticism, Freire approved of it and was involved in consultation during the translating process.